streaming-university/moqtail/libs/moqtail-ts/README.md

 ## Overview

-The `MoqtailClient` serves as the main entry point for interacting with MoQ relays and other peers.
+The `MOQtailClient` serves as the main entry point for interacting with MoQ relays and other peers.
 A client can act as:

 - **Original Publisher**: Creates and announces tracks, making content available to subscribers
 - **End Subscriber**: Discovers and consumes content from publishers via track subscriptions